 The ever-expanding slow movement goes way beyond slow living and slow food today.
-There’s now a slow version of almost anything you can think up: slow money, slow parenting, slow education and reading, slow design and photography, slow architecture, slow medicine and science, slow gardening, and even slow religion.
+There’s now a slow version of almost anything you can think up: slow money, slow parenting, slow education, slow reading, slow design, slow architecture, slow medicine, slow science, slow gardening, and even slow religion.

-There are a few that I think are worth digging into a bit deeper: slow cities, slow travel, and slow fashion.
+There are a few slow areas that I think are worth digging into a bit deeper in this post: slow cities, slow travel, and slow fashion.

-Slow cities — or “cittaslow” since it was founded in Italy — is the “International Network of Cities where Living is Good.”
+Slow cities—or cittaslow4 since it was founded in Italy—is the “International Network of Cities where Living is Good.”
 There are currently 236 cities across 30 countries that have met the criteria to call themselves slow cities.

-Slow cities aim to low down the overall pace of life, design the space for humans (vs. traffic), improve the quality of life in urban areas, take care of the environment, promote a healthy lifestyle, and preserve the special nature of local cultures.
+Slow cities aim to slow down the overall pace of life, design the space for humans (vs traffic), improve the quality of life in urban areas, take care of the environment, promote a healthy lifestyle, and preserve the special nature of local cultures.